RoboForm Review: Quick Expert Summary

 RoboForm’s password vault is accessible via its desktop app, web app, browser extension, and mobile apps.
 In RoboForm’s vault, you can store logins and passwords, website bookmarks, secure notes, identities, and contacts.

 Organizing your vault is also very easy.
-You can either leave all entries in the main vault, or you can organize everything into folders and subfolders — of which you can create as many as you like.
+You can organize everything into folders and subfolders — of which you can create as many as you like.
 RoboForm also allows you to “clone” entries, so you can easily save the same login in multiple folders (including shared folders).
 If one entry is updated, RoboForm will automatically offer to update any identical entries elsewhere in your vault.

-Manually adding new entries is very simple.
-You simply click on the big “plus” sign in the bottom right corner of the main interface, and choose the type of entry you want to create.
+Manually adding new entries is very simple, though it cannot be done from the desktop app.
+On the web app, you simply click on the big “plus” sign in the bottom right corner of the interface and choose the type of entry you want to create.

 However, the easiest way to add new logins is via the browser extension, which offers to automatically save new or modified credentials every time you log into an account.